Raising the Stakes: Assessing the Influence of Stakes on User Reliance Behavior in Human-AI Decision-Making: Results

-Statistical analysis is performed to compare performance across the two phases and between the high- and low-stakes conditions.
-Since the data did not meet normality assumptions based on a Shapiro-Wilk test, we apply non-parametric methods.
-A two-sided Wilcoxon signed-rank test is used to compare participant performance across phases, and a two-side Mann-Whitney U test to evaluate differences between the high- and low-stakes groups.
+We analysed the performance metrics across the baseline and AI-supported phases and between the raised- and low-stakes conditions.
+The data did not meet normality assumptions, so we employed a two-sided Wilcoxon signed-rank test to compare participant performance across phases, and a two-sided Mann-Whitney U test to evaluate differences between the groups.

-\Cref{fig:hai-perf} highlights the significant results.
-All metrics show significant differences ($p \leq 0.05$) between baseline and AI-supported performance, with strong effect sizes ($r > 0.6$), indicating the AI has a strong impact.
-Healthy distrust shows the only significant difference between the high- and low-stakes groups, with a medium effect size ($r = 0.27$).
-This suggests that high-stakes participants may be less skeptical of the AI and more likely to follow incorrect recommendations.

-In summary, participant performance improves due to increased agreement with the model in both conditions, but the high-stakes group does not outperform the low-stakes group, contradicting \ref{h1}.
-Furthermore, healthy distrust decreases from the baseline when the AI is incorrect, indicating low healthy distrust.
-This effect is more pronounced in the high-stakes condition, where participants relied significantly more on incorrect model predictions, negating \ref{h2}.